khromov/wp-distraction-free-writing-mode-themes/readme.txt

 Provides dark and light themes for for Distraction Free Writing mode.
 Use one of the beautiful built-in themes or write your own.

 == Description ==

+**This plugin is only compatible up to WordPress 3.8.
+Later versions revamped the distraction free writing mode and are not compatible with this plugin.**

 Dark and light themes for WordPress Distraction Free Writing mode editor.
 Use one of the built-in themes based on classics such as Monokai or Q10, or write your own using CSS.

 **New in 3.0**